Information Regarding Residential Lawn Irrigation Using Water From Lake Conroe

 - You will be notified when the account has been closed.

 IMPORTANT: You must have some form of Adobe (ie: Adobe Acrobat Pro, Adobe Reader) to electronically fill out and submit the form.
 If you do not have an Adobe product on your computer and do not wish to download the program, you may print out the form and complete it in written form.
-Thank you.

-Click here to continue to the Water Diversion Form
+Water Diversion Form

 NOTE: SHOULD YOU WISH TO HAVE A IRRIGATION PUMP IN THE FUTURE, PLEASE CONTACT SJRA AND FOLLOW THE PROCESS FOR LICENSING A RESIDENTIAL STRUCTURE.